-One of the most common reasons filter media becomes clogged is due to the filter itself being far too small for the ponds bio-load and waste levels.
+One of the most common reasons filter media becomes clogged is due to the filter itself being far too small for the pond’s bio-load and waste levels.
 This is a dangerous situation to be in if you have fish, as without sufficient filtration to remove waste substances, such as ammonia, they can grow to harmful levels.
-Making sure your filter box is big enough for your pond is important, and it’s always better to over filter water with fish than under filter.
-If you’re ensure of which two filter boxes to buy for a pond, you can safely pick the larger one to ensure the best performance.
+Making sure your filter box is big enough for your pond is important, and it’s always better to over-filter water with fish than under-filter.
+If you’re unsure of which two filter boxes to buy for a pond, you can safely pick the larger one to ensure the best performance.

 If your filter is the correct size, your media could be damaged, worn out, or need replacing.
 Regular media can also be switched out to a more optimized variety, as some basic media which comes with filters can be underwhelming.
 Making sure your bio-media is optimized with a high surface area for beneficial bacteria colonization and having several layers of mechanical media with differences in porosity will help catch all types of debris.
 If you only have a single filter pad which is quite fine, it’s likely becoming clogged because all debris, big and small, are getting stuck to the single surface – it should be spread over several layers!

 How to Clean & Optimize Pond Filter Media